-After adding your own keyword-set into an Optimizer project, you can monitor its top ranking URLs, the ranking development and the URL ranking changes that have occurred between different dates.
-In this handbook you’ll learn about the features “URLs”, “Ranking Changes” and “Ranking Distribution” in an Optimizer project.
+After adding your own keyword-set into an Onpage project, you can monitor its top ranking URLs, the ranking development and the URL ranking changes that have occurred between different dates.
+In this handbook you’ll learn about the features “URLs”, “Ranking Changes” and “Ranking Distribution” in an Onpage project.

 In this table we show you all the URLs and the keywords that they rank for in the Top-10 and Top-100 across all the project keywords, including the different search engines, screen sizes and country locations that might have been configured.